 Rawtenstall, is the end of the line for the East Lancs Railway.
 The station in Rawtenstall is home to the Buffer Stops that has some of the best real ale in Lancashire.
 There is a famous ‘Rail Ale Trail’ that runs from Rawtenstall to Ramsbottom and back again.
 The line also regularly features famous steam engines such as the Flying Scotsman and the Tornado.

 The ski slope offers training courses on skiing & snowboarding.
-Kids can play on Fun Tubes and have parties there, there’s also an on site cafe serving warm drinks and snacks.
+Kids can play on Fun Tubes and have parties there.
+There is an on site cafe serving warm drinks and food and snacks.
 There’s something for everyone here.

 Adrenalin Gateway – Lee & Cragg Quarry